From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems

-To address the first question, we consider a model-based case, where both the underlying choice model and its parameters are assumed to be known.
-We choose the mixed MNL (MMNL) model as the underlying choice model to demonstrate our result.
-The reason for choosing the MMNL model is because it can approximate a large class of choice models to any degree of accuracy under mild conditions (\citealt{mcfadden2000mixed}).
-In this case, our objective is to train a neural network to learn the patterns of optimal assortment, and then design inference policies based on the trained neural network.
-Specifically, we adopt the graph convolutional network (GCN), which has been proven effective for many optimization tasks (see \citealt{cappart2023combinatorial} for a review).
-Since the GCN only admits inputs represented by graphs, we provide the graph representation for the constrained assortment problems under the MMNL model.
-Then, we generate a training dataset by solving a modest number of problem instances to obtain their optimal assortments, which serve as supervision labels.
-Since the task is to predict whether each product is in the optimal assortment or not, the training process is similar to that of a classification problem.
-Once trained, given the graph representation of a problem instance to solve, the GCN can output the probability of each product being in the optimal assortment.
+To address the first research question, we consider the case where the underlying choice model and its parameters are known.
+We focus on the mixed multinomial logit (MMNL) model as the representative choice model for demonstrating our results.
+This model is selected because it can approximate a broad class of random utility models with arbitrary accuracy under mild regularity conditions (\citealt{mcfadden2000mixed}).
+In this setting, our goal is to train a neural network to learn the structural patterns of the optimal assortment and subsequently design inference policies based on the trained model.
+Specifically, we employ a \emph{graph convolutional network} (GCN), which has been shown to perform effectively across various combinatorial optimization tasks (see \citealt{cappart2023combinatorial} for a comprehensive review).
+Because a GCN operates on graph-structured data, we construct a graph representation of the constrained assortment optimization problem under the MMNL model.
+We then generate a training dataset by solving a set of representative instances and using their optimal assortments as supervision labels.
+Since the goal is to predict whether each product belongs to the optimal assortment, the training task can be viewed as a classification problem.
+Once trained, the GCN takes as input the graph representation of a new problem instance and outputs the predicted probability that each product is included in the optimal assortment.